Is EngSci For Me?

 Group Study Room [Source]

-Located on the second floor of Sandford Fleming, this library serves both Engineering and Computer Science students.
-There’s a main study area with lots of seating on the main floor, and individual seating and the quiet study area on the second floor.
-The library has 29 computer workstations, including 4 Design Space stations, and printers available.
+Located on the second floor of Sandford Fleming, this library both Engineering and Computer Science students.
+There’s a main study area with lots of seating on the main floor, individual seating and the quiet study area on the second floor.
+The library has 29 computer workstations, including four design space stations, and printers.

 This is a great place for quiet study, and it is probably the closest library if you are in any engineering building.
 If you prefer physical books over PDFs, you can look for Engineering textbooks and reading material here.
 As Engineering students, you can book study rooms equipped with a monitor, HDMI cable, and whiteboard markers and erasers.
 You can prepare for finals with your EngSci friends here!